On $W_{1+\infty}$ $n$-algebra: Conclusions

-We have presented the $W_{1+\infty}$ $n$-algebra which satisfies the GJI and GBI for the $n$ even and odd cases, respectively.
-For the generators $W_m^{r}$ (\ref{eq:walgoperator}) of $W_{1+\infty}$ ($n$-)algebra, it is well-known that the generators $W_m^{2}$ yield the Virasoro-Witt algebra, and the remaining generators do not yield any nontrivial sub-algebra.
-Our key finding is that the generators $W_m^{n+1}$ with any fixed superindex $n+1>2$ yield the null sub-$k$-algebras for $k\geqslant 2n+1$ and the nontrivial sub-$2n$-algebra in which the structure constants are determined by the Vandermonde determinant.
-The sub-$2n$-algebra is the so-called generalized Lie algebra which satisfies the GJI.
+We have derived the nontrivial $W_{1+\infty}$ $n$-algebra which is the so-called generalized Lie algebra for the $n$ even case.
+It is known that the Witt algebra is the unique nontrivial subalgebra in $W_{1+\infty}$ algebra.
+The remaining generators do not yield any nontrivial subalgebra.
+Our key finding is that the generators (\ref{eq:walgoperator}) with any fixed superindex yield the nontrivial sub-$2n$-algebra in which the structure constants are determined by the Vandermonde determinant.
 Due to the remarkable property of the structure constants, we also derived the centrally extended $W_{1+\infty}$ sub-$2n$-algebra.
-Not as the case of the sub-$2n$-algebra, the form of $W_{1+\infty}$ $2n$-algebra appears to become more complicated.
-Therefore it still remains on open question whether there exist the central extension terms for the general $W_{1+\infty}$ $2n$-algebra.
+Since the form of $W_{1+\infty}$ $2n$-algebra appears to become more complicated, it still remains on open question whether there exist the central extension terms for the general $W_{1+\infty}$ $2n$-algebra.

-It is well known that there exist infinite conserved operators in Landau problem, which yield the $W_{1+\infty}$ algebra.
+It is known that there exist infinite conserved operators in the Landau problem, which yield the $W_{1+\infty}$ algebra.
 Based on the quantum multibrackets, we found that these infinite conserved operators also yield the $W_{1+\infty}$ $n$-algebra.
-A remarkable property is that in the classical limit, these infinite-dimensional symmetries do not only reduce to the well-known classical $w_{\infty}$ algebra but also give the so-called $w_{\infty}$ 3-algebra.
-We also noted that the $W_{1+\infty}$ sub-$2n$-algebra contains only a unique term in $\hbar^{n(2n-1)}$, which represents the higher-order quantum effect.
-It explores the intrinsic symmetry in higher order of $\hbar$.
-Moreover we investigated the case of the many-body problem in the lowest Landau level, where the corresponding infinite conserved operators also form the $W_{1+\infty}$ algebra as for the case of single electron.
-However we noted that the quantum multibrackets for these operators do not yield the nontrivial $n$-algebras.
-But for the infinite conserved operators with any fixed superindex, we found that there exist the null multibrackets which are not only determined by the superindex, but also the number of electrons.
-It turns out that there are more symmetries than have been previously recognized for the infinite conserved operators of the many-body system (\ref{Hamiltonian2}).
-From the action of the null quantum multibracket on the $\nu=1$ ground state wave function, we derived the equality with respect to the Schur function.
+A remarkable property is that in the classical limit, these infinite-dimensional symmetries do not only reduce to the well-known classical $w_{\infty}$ algebra, but also give the $w_{\infty}$ 3-algebra which is the so-called Dzhumadildaev $3$-algebra.
+Moreover, we have studied the case of the many-body problem in the lowest Landau level.
+Since the closed $W_{1+\infty}$ sub-$2n$-algebra arises once we act on the state of minimum angular momentum, we have derived the constraints for correlation functions of the vertex operators.
 Our analysis provides additional insight into the $W_{1+\infty}$ $n$-algebra.
 Due to its remarkable properties, more applications in physics should be of interest.